Finn-Land/IoTCourseMP/Teamfolder/Group1/exercises/exercise02/README.md

 		- [How to begin](/Teamfolder/Group1/exercises/exercise02/README.md#how-to-begin-2)
 		- [Code](/Teamfolder/Group1/exercises/exercise02/README.md#code-4)
 	- [Pictures](/Teamfolder/Group1/exercises/exercise02/README.md#pictures-2)

+## Persona and Scenraios

+Activity can be found here: [Persona and Scenearios](/Teamfolder/Group1/exercises/exercise02/Stories_Scenario/README.md)

+## Terminology IoT

+After that, we have researched about some terminology of IoT, and relationed different concepts.

+Activity can be found here: [Terminology IoT](/Teamfolder/Group1/exercises/exercise02/Terminology_IoT/README.md)

 ## Preparation
 Before we could start doing the first little example, we had to setup our Raspberry Pi.